LonoCloud/cloudformation-inline-macros/tutorial.md

 ## Example 4: Inline Functions

 In addition to user defined inline macros, Inline\* also supports user defined inline functions.
-Functions are defined in within the `Metadata` section in `JSInit` and `PyInit` (respectively for InlineJS and InlinePy).
-To make functions in `JSInit` available they must be added to the global `exports` variable (similar to how Node.js modules do function exports).
-Any top-level functions declared in `PyInit` are available to be called (similar to python modules).

 Here is a template that show `Add` and `Mult` functions that enable addition and multiplication to be used within a template:

 ```yaml
 Metadata: